 Close-up of the tubing being positioned over the sheathing and wire bundle.

-Place a 3-centimeter piece of large shrink tubing over the rubber tubing and fix it [1].
+Place a 3-centimeter piece of large shrink tubing over the rubber tubing and affix it [1].
 Add two pieces of 1-centimeter-long heat shrink tubing over the unstretched metal sheathing at 20 and 24 centimeters from the plug [2-TXT].

 Close-up of the large shrink tubing being positioned over the rubber tubing.